wesbos/cloudflare-cloudinary-proxy/README.md

-# Cloudflare × Workers Cloudinary Proxy
+# Cloudflare Workers × Cloudinary Cache + Proxy

 Use this to: